 If elected, they could be running your city/region for the next 4 years, so getting them to make pledges now to ban, control or reduce advertising will make your subsequent campaigns much easier.

-Adfree Cities has prepared a short briefing for election candidates to help them understand what powers are available to local authorities to take action against outdoor advertising.
+Adfree Cities has prepared a short briefing for election candidates detailing what powers are available to local authorities to take action against outdoor advertising.

 Here’s our quick guide and template email for contacting your election candidates: